-Figure 5: Temporal distribution of flows per hour.
+Figure 7: Temporal distribution of flows per hour.

-395 4.4.2.
+4.4.2.
 Visualization

-Figure 5 shows the temporal distribution of the generated flows and reference week week1.
+Figure 7 shows the temporal distribution of the generated flows and reference week week1.
 The y-axis shows the flows per hour as a percentage of total traffic and the three lines represent the reference week (week1), the generated data of the baseline (baseline), and the generated data of the E-WGAN-GP approach (E-WGAN-GP).
 Since all three transformation approaches process the attribute date first seen in the same way, only (E-WGAN-GP) is included for the sake of brevity.
 E-WGAN-GP reflects the essential temporal distribution of flows.
-In the CIDDS-001 data set, the emulated users exhibit common behavior including lunch breaks and offline work which results in temporal limited network activities and a jagged curve (e.g. around 12:00 on working days).
-In contrast to that, the curve of E-WGAN-GP is smoother than the curve of the original traffic week1.
+In the CIDDS-001 data set, the simulated users exhibit common behavior including lunch breaks and offline work which results in temporal limited network activities and a jagged curve (e.g. around 12:00 on working days).
+However, the curve of E-WGAN-GP is smoother than the curve of the original traffic week1.

 In the following, we use different visualization plots in order to get a deeper understanding of the generated data.
+Figure 8 shows the real distributions (first row) sampled from week1 respectively generated distributions by our maximum likelihood estimator baseline (second row) and generated distributions by our

-Figure 6: Distribution of the attribute source port for the subnets.
+Figure 8: Distribution of source port (left) and destination IP address (right) for the subnets.
 The rows show in order: (1) data sampled from real data (week 1) and data generated by (2) baseline, (3) N-WGAN-GP, (4) E-WGAN-GP and (5) B-WGAN-GP.